- Social Sciences: 2RQZ / 2QNF

 A selection of subject studies sessions are as follows in addition to in in depth specialist training for Social Sciences.

-- The new maths requirement in Social Science
+- Understanding and teaching the maths requirement in Social Science

 - How to teach the topic of memory incorporating experiments